Tourists from all over the world flock to this

 fifth floor of the department store, then stroll along the streets.

-I remark, how different the Chinese seem to be
+I remark, how different the people seem to

-in different areas.
-I can't put my finger on it, there is a subtle different with the Chinese of Hunan, yet both pleasant
+be in different areas.
+I can't put my finger on it, there is a subtle difference between the Chinese of Hunan and those

 Various snapshots: